Bims007/Music-Store-Data-Analysis-Using-SQL-and-Power-Bi/README.md

 **Key insights drawn via SQL**:
 1. Most Senior employee
-2. countries have the most Invoices
+2. Countries that have the most Invoices
-3. city has the best customers
+3. City that has the best customers
-4. person who has spent the most money
+4. Person who has spent the most money
-5. email, first name, last name, & Genre of all Rock Music listeners
+5. Email, first name, last name, & Genre of all Rock Music listeners
 6. Artist name and total track count of the top 10 rock bands
-7. most popular music Genre for each country
+7. Most popular music Genre for each country

 **Installation Steps for Server**: